aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 * Write a simple MapReduce program.
 * Customize the MapReduce program by accepting user input.
-* Run Hadoop MapReduce programs in standalone and pseudo-distributed modes.
+* Run Hadoop MapReduce programs in standalone and distributed modes.

 ## Prerequisites

 * Setup the development environment as explained in [Lab #1](../Lab1/CS167-Lab1.md).
 * Download these two sample files [sample file 1](nasa_19950801.tsv), [sample file 2](https://drive.google.com/open?id=1pDNwfsx5jrAqaSy8AKEZyfubCE358L2p).
 Decompress the second file after download.
   * If you unarchive the file downloaded from Google Drive (`nasa_19950630.22-19950728.12.tsv.gz`) and get `t19950630.23-19950801.00.tsv`, you can either rename this file to `nasa_19950630.22-19950728.12.tsv`, or replace `nasa_19950630.22-19950728.12.tsv` in all the commands below to `t19950630.23-19950801.00.tsv`.
-* For Windows users, install the Ubuntu app from Microsoft Store and set it up.
-We will need it to run YARN easily.

 ## Lab Work